kevinweber/inline-comments/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Added Serbian translation by Ogi Djuraskovic.

 = 2.0.1 =
-* Renamed functions.php to inline-comments.php
+* Renamed functions.php to inline-comments.php.

 = 2.0 =
 * MILESTONE, new feature: Reply to inline comments (this feature is compatible with WP-Ajaxify-Comments).